chuchunf/leetcode-scala-3/src/main/scala/queue/queue.md

 # Queue
-A queue is a data structure maintaining a collection of entities in First-In-First-Out order.
+A queue is a data structure maintaining a collection of entities in **First-In-First-Out** order.
-* The end of the sequence at which elements are added is called the tail,
+* The end of the sequence at which elements are added is called the tail => **Enqueue**
-* The end at which elements are removed is called the head.
+* The end at which elements are removed is called the head => **Dequeue**

-Application and tips
-* when the order of element enter/exit is significant => Dota2 Senate
-* store index not actual value
-* if one queue is not enough, use multiple queues
-* reverse the order of queue if there are reverse dependencies

 Theoretically, one characteristic of a queue is that it does not have a specific capacity, A bounded queue is a queue limited to a fixed number of items.

+## Implementation
+1. Use a fixed-size **array** and two pointers to indicate the starting position and the ending position.
+2. Use a **Linked List**,
+    * a doubly linked list has O(1) insertion and deletion at both ends, so it is a natural choice for queues.
+    * a singly linked list could provide the same with a pointer at tis end

+## Application and tips
+* Breath first search
+* When the order of element enter/exit is significant

+## Tips
+* Store index not actual value
+* If one queue is not enough, use multiple queues
+* Reverse the order of queue if there are reverse dependencies

+## Related data structure
+* **Priority queue**: a queue with each element additionally has a priority associated with it
+* **Circular buffer**: a single, fixed-size buffer as if it were connected end-to-end

 ### 225. Implement Stack using Queues
 ```scala